-Joining Sedex
+Conducting risk assessment using Sedex

-Suntory Group conducts a screening based on the Basic Policy on the Sustainable Supply Chain for all new suppliers.
-In addition, we joined Sedex, the largest supplier ethical information sharing platform for corporate ESG data in the world, in June 2019.
-We are promoting the sharing of information by joining Sedex and responding to SAQ\ to the suppliers to continue identifying issues.
+Suntory Group conducts a screening based on the Basic Policy on Sustainable procurement for all new suppliers.

+In addition, in June 2019 we joined Sedex, the largest supplier ethical information sharing platform for corporate ESG data in the world.

+Through this platform we are engaging our suppliers and gathering key information (SAQ) regarding social and environmental compliance.

-As of May 2020, 713 manufacturing facilities of suppliers around the global have a connection with the Suntory Group through Sedex, and we already purchase more than 70% of ingredients and packaging materials from Sedex members.
-From now on, we will conduct risk assessment using the Sedex assessment tool considering the results of Sedex SAQ.
+As of May 2021, over 1000 manufacturing facilities of suppliers around the global are linked with the Suntory Group through Sedex, and we are have started to conduct risk assessments.
+By leveraging the tools provided by Sedex, we have strengthened supplier management, enabling us to visualize and monitor the environmental and social risks faced by our suppliers.

-\Self Assessment Questionnaire
+Self Assessment Questionnaire